Hyperion-BT/helios-book/src/chapter_1/02_Builtin_Types.md

 ---

-In future Helios might have a fleshed out `Map` data structure just like in Haskell which would be a constant-time lookup, key-value pairs store.
+In the near future, Helios might have a fleshed-out `Map` data structure just like in Haskell which would be a constant-time lookup, key-value pairs store.

 ## More Information

-For more information on the Builtin type check out [Builtin Types](../helios_builtins/Helios_Builtins.md).
+For more information on the Builtin type, check out [Builtin Types](../helios_builtins/Helios_Builtins.md).